Skip to content

 Guide · Kashrus authority

-Badatz Eida Chareidis, what it actually means.
+Badatz Eida HaChareidis, what it actually means.

 The strictest mainstream Ashkenazi hechsher in Jerusalem.
 What it covers in a hotel kitchen, what it doesn't, and the five questions to ask before you book.
-Verified April 2026.
+Verified July 2026.

-Badatz Eida Chareidis (בד״ץ העדה החרדית, "Beis Din Tzedek of the Chareidi Community") is the central kashrus authority of the Eida HaChareidis, a chareidi community organization in Jerusalem founded in 1918.
+Badatz Eida HaChareidis (בד״ץ העדה החרדית, "Beis Din Tzedek of the Chareidi Community") is the central kashrus authority of the Eida HaChareidis, a chareidi community organization in Jerusalem founded in 1918.
 It is widely regarded by Ashkenazi chareidi kehillos worldwide as the strictest mainstream hechsher — enforcing Chalav Yisrael, rigorous Pas Yisrael standards in many applications, strict shemittah observance, and yashan-where-applicable as default positions.

 When a chassidish or yeshivish family says "we want Badatz," Eida is almost always the Badatz they mean.
 When a hotel says "we're Badatz," it almost always means Eida as well — but not always, and that's the detail worth pressing.

-What the certification covers.
+What the Certification Covers

 For Yamim Tovim, the hotel either runs a dedicated Eida-approved Pesach/Sukkos program (with a program director and additional mashgichim) or elevates its year-round Eida operation with yom-tov-specific oversight.
 Both are acceptable; the specifics matter and are worth confirming per year.